19hours/sg-statutes/Acts/Land Titles Act.md

 (c) the attorney or other agent authorised in accordance with Part XVI;

-(d) the sheriff or other officer of a court acting under a writ, order or decree of a court of competent jurisdiction;
+(d) the sheriff or other officer of a court acting under a writ, order or decree of a court;

+[Act 8 of 2014 wef 15/08/2014]

 (e) the proprietor under his lawfully altered name where such name is different from that registered in the land-register; or

-(f) any person empowered in that behalf, directly or indirectly, by this Act or any other written law.
+(f) any person empowered in that behalf, directly or indirectly, by this Act or any other written law or by an order of court.

+[Act 8 of 2014 wef 15/08/2014]

 (3) Before registering any instrument executed by a person other than the proprietor named in the land-register, the Registrar may require production of the instrument, authority or evidence empowering or enabling that person to execute.